jacsebastien/docker-training/README.md

 ## Solution

-There ate the commands I ran into the terminal to do the exercise
+Commands I ran into the terminal to do the exercise

 - `docker container run -d --name postgres -v psql-data:/var/lib/postgresql/data postgres:9.6.1`
 - `docker container ls -a`